-Cargo (Revenue or non-revenue) for transport on Pegasus Airlines Aircraft shall be protected from unauthorized interference from the point of acceptance after screening or security controls have been applied until arrival at the airport of destination.
-Such protection shall be provided at all times when the cargo is in the custody of personnel performing cargo and ground handling operational functions.
+Revenue or non-revenue cargo for transport on Pegasus Airlines Aircraft shall be protected from unauthorized interference from the point of acceptance after screening or security controls have been applied until the departure of the aircraft (after the application of security controls) until loaded onto the aircraft for departure.
+Such protection shall be provided at all times when cargo is in the custody of personnel performing cargo and ground handling operational functions.